m5c/EthereumGuide/ethereum-guide.md

 For the exact meaning of the remaining parameters, see [here](https://ethereum.stackexchange.com/questions/41112/what-do-these-geth-rpcapi-parameters-mean-db-and-net) and [here](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)

-*Note: As mentioned in the ["Transfering Ether"](#transfering-ether) section, a blockchain without miners is "dead".
+*Note: As mentioned in the ["Transferring Ether"](#transferring-ether) section, a blockchain without miners is "dead".
 If you forget the ```--mine``` option, your Dapp not be able to effectuate actions that internally require [transactions](#transactions).
 If you use synchronous API-calls it will even block.*

 #### Test accessing your node